7-m/spring-repository-metrics/README.md

 # Getting Started

 This project is a demonstration of recording Spring Repository Metrics.
-More about it here [blog link]()
+More about it here [https://www.mufaddal.dev/spring/db-metrics/2021/07/17/Collecting-Spring-Repository-Metrics-Using-Spring.html]()
 ## Running
 To run this app, do